- CrustLab /

 Other Regional Markets

 The Latin American market is active as well, although gambling activities in the region are almost entirely restricted to sports betting.
+In some countries, land-based gambling requirements mean operators must have physical venues or licenses, which differs from the regulatory approach to online gambling.
 Football remains the biggest sports betting option in Brazil and Argentina, accounting for up to 80% of the betting revenue in South America’s biggest markets.

 Then there’s the African gambling market, which has been growing rapidly in recent years thanks to favorable legislation, improved mobile accessibility, and a love for football sports betting.
 Nigeria, Kenya, and South Africa are the biggest markets, accounting for up to 80% of betting revenue from this region.